Marambii/Furniture/README.md

 # User_controller
 Defines the method to manipulate our user while considering the CRUD functionality.

-# Running Furniture App in the browser.
+# Running Furniture App locally.
-The following are the instructions to consider when running the furniture app project in your machine.
+The following are the instructions to consider when running the furniture app project on your machine.
-In your directory run the rails server using the rails s command which opens http://localhost:3000
+First, make sure to clone this repository  bundle install and npm install In your directory run the rails server using the rails s command which opens http://localhost:3000

-Open another terminal and run  npm start --prefix client Running this opens http://localhost:4000 in the browser.

 # Navigating through the Furniture app
 Once your server is running, the next step is accessing the content in our project.
 # User Navigation
 # Login
-The first action is to register and login by clicking at the login button at the navbar.
-The login has a link that redirects to the register page key in the details,register then login.
+The first action is to register and log in by clicking on the login button at the navbar.
+The login has a link that redirects to the register page key in the details, register then login.
-After successfull login
+After successful login
-You will see a welcome message with the username to our furniture app. click on get started button which redirects you to furniture page.
+You will see a welcome message with the username to our furniture app. click on Get started button which redirects you to the furniture page.
 # Furniture page
-The furniture page allows a user to choose their seat of preference and by clicking on the image which redirects you to another page where you will see the seat image and a place on where to rate it.
+The furniture page allows a user to choose their seat of preference by clicking on the image which redirects you to another page where you will see the seat image and a place on where to rate it.
 # Add Furniture
-By clicking the add furniture button, it redirects a user to another page where they can key in the seat details, the image and the price.
-Only a user who Adds a furniture can update the furniture details and they can also delete the furniture they have added.
+By clicking the add furniture button, it redirects a user to another page where they can key in the seat details, the image, and the price.
+Only a user who Adds furniture can update the furniture details and they can also delete the furniture they have added.

 # Administrator Navigation
 # Login
-The administrator has to login to the application, in our case we have an admin named muchuku
+The administrator has to login to the application, in our case we have an admin named Muchuku
-# Administrator priviledges
+# Administrator privileges
 At the furniture, once an admin clicks on an image they are given the option of either updating the furniture or deleting it.
 Only the admin can delete any information posted by the users.

 # Github pages link :

 # Authors
-Github name: ConsolattaChepchirchir
+GitHub name: ConsolattaChepchirchir
 Email: tuweiconsolatta@gmail.com

 Github name: JohnMuchuku